Definition: Capital Asset

 Sec.
 54 & 54F

-The ITA provides other opportunities for saving tax on long-term capital gains such as by way of Sec.
-54 & Sec.
-54F.
+The ITA provides two opportunities for saving tax to an individual or HUF on LTCG arising out of transfer of a residential house, self-occupied or not, and or land appurtenant thereto.
+One of them is Sec.
+54. The other one is Sec.
+54EC, which we shall cover a little later.
+Exemption u/s 54 can be claimed provided the assessee has purchased within 1 year before or 2 years after the date of transfer or has constructed within 3 years after that date, one residential house in India.
+If only a part of the LTCG is used, the exemption would be pro-rata, and the excess will be charged to tax.
 Sec.
-54 gives exemption from tax on capital gains arising out of sale (or transfer) of a residential house, self-occupied or not, provided the assessee has purchased within 1 year before or 2 years after the date of sale or has constructed within 3 years after that date, one residential house in India.
-If only a part of the LTCG is used, the exemption would be pro-rata and the excess will be taxed.
+54F deals with LTCG arising out of assets, other than residential houses.

 Two points are worthy of careful note —